Monsey Church: The Historic Monsey Cemetery

 The Historic Monsey Cemetery (also called Monsey Memorial Cemetery, Seceder Cemetery, or Monsey Rural Cemetery) is located at the corner of Maple Avenue and N. Saddle River Road.
 The cemetery belongs to the Monsey Church.
-It sits adjacent to the site of the original True Reformed Dutch Church building that had been donated by Judge Garret Serven, one of the elders of the Brick Church who seceded with the Rev. James D. Demarest to form the True Reformed Dutch Church of Monsey.
+It sits adjacent to the site of the original True Reformed Dutch Church building that had been donated by Judge Garret Serven, one of the elders of the Brick Church who seceded with James Demarest to form the True Reformed Dutch Church of Monsey.
 In 1869, the church moved to their present building on Main Street.
-The original building that was next to the cemetery was moved to Grove Street and began to be used by the Congregational church.
+The original building next to the cemetery was moved to Grove Street and began to be used by the Congregational church.

 A database of people buried in the Historic Monsey Cemetery is available from the Genealogical Society of Rockland County.
-Many early members of the church are buried there, including the founding pastor, James D. Demarest.
+Many early members of the church are buried there, including Demarest.
 Veterans of the Revolutionary War, the War of 1812, and the Civil War are all buried in the cemetery (see table below).

 Israel Saffer of the Museum of Spring Valley and Countryside worked vigorously in the 1960s to enlist help from the government and community groups to maintain the cemetery.
 The cemetery is maintained by community groups such as the Monsey Lions Club and the Stony Point Battle chapter of the Sons of the American Revolution.
 Most recently, Eagle Scout candidate Brian Negrin did significant restoration work on the cemetery as part of his Eagle Scout project in 2011.

 Vandals have damaged the cemetery on at least one occasion.
-A record in the Consistory's minutes from November 19, 1953 states that the police were called because 17 headstones had been pushed over.
+According to a record in the Consistory's minutes from November 19, 1953, police were called because 17 headstones had been pushed over.